saiie5/Intune-nuggets/2 Setting Up Microsoft Intune Portal.md

-Below is the Markdown code for the provided briefing document content, structured as per the given text and the additional detailed guide, wrapped in the required `<xaiArtifact/>` tag with a unique UUID, appropriate title, and content type set to `text/markdown`.
-The placeholders for the author have been left as a generic placeholder ("Not Specified") since no specific author was provided.
-The content integrates both the briefing document and the detailed guide, maintaining all quotes and formatting as specified.

 # Briefing Document: Intune Portal Setup - Level 100

 **Source**: Excerpts from "#IntuneNugget 2- Setting up the Intune Portal |Level 100"